actool/eslint-plugin-actool/README.md

 # eslint-plugin-actool

-Toolkit for code / comments actuality and relevance checking
+Actool rules for ESLint to validate code / comments actuality and relevance.

 ## Installation